fkinos/ffkkinos.com/content/notes/linear_algebra_lisp.md

 ```

 ### Adding, Subtracting, and Multiplying Vectors
-The following operations are all very similar to each other, the only difference is the function called when computing the resulting vector's value.
-Let's first make a function to calculate vector addition:
+This is pretty similar to the _vec-scalar_ function we defined earlier, but this time we're using _mapcar_ instead of _map_.

 ```
 (defun vec-add (a b)